Polish constitutional crisis: Role of the European Union

-Under European Union law, the European Court of Justice may strike down member state law if the laws are incompatible with Treaties of the European Union, or if they concern one of the shared competences.
+Under European Union law, the European Court of Justice may declare that member state law is incompatible with Treaties of the European Union, or disregard it as concerning one of the shared competences.
 Examples of the former include judicial independence, human rights (including women's rights and LGBT rights) and freedom of the press.
-Thus, the European Commission refers to a lack of rule of law in Poland, as Union law is not being applied.
+Thus, several times from 2016 to 2020, the European Commission referred to a lack of rule of law in Poland, as Union law was not being applied.
 Article 7 of the Treaty on European Union allows the Union to suspend the rights of membership if a nation breaches the vaguely formulated Article 2, namely "respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, including the rights of persons belonging to minorities".
-However, this would be subject to a veto by any other member state, with Hungary indicating it would veto such action.
-Despite this, attempts have been made to introduce sanctions or make funding conditional on the rule-of-law, such as in the Next Generation EU budget, Structural Funds and Cohesion Fund.
+This would be subject to a veto by any other member state, with Hungary indicating it would veto such action.
+Despite this, attempts were made to introduce sanctions or make funding conditional on the rule-of-law, such as in the Next Generation EU budget, Structural Funds and Cohesion Fund.